asthasharma017/FirstNeuralNetwork/README.md

 # FirstNeuralNetwork
-This small neural network performs regression by taking two columns from a CSV file and predicts the third column.
+This two layered neural network performs regression by taking two columns from a CSV file and predicts the third column.